DePayFi/public-documentation/docs/payments/preparation.md

 Get ready to reveive Web3 Payments with DePay.

-## Set up a Wallet
+## Set up a wallet

-In order to receive payments on any blockchain you need to have a wallet that supports the blockchain you want to receive payments on.
+To receive payments on any blockchain, you must have a wallet compatible with that particular blockchain.

-**All kinds of wallets** are supported by DePay, no matter if you are using a "Hot Wallet", "Cold Wallet", a ledger, a custodial wallet, a centralized exchange wallet, or a multisignature wallet.
-As long as you have control over the address or are the ulimate benefical.
+DePay supports **all types of wallets**, whether it's a **"Hot Wallet"**, **"Cold Wallet"**, **ledger**, **custodial wallet**, centralized **exchange wallet**, or a **multisignature wallet**.
-DePay will allow you to **simplify receiving payments** to that address.
+As long as you control the address or are the ultimate beneficiary, DePay streamlines the payment reception process for that address.

-## Pick Blockchain(s)
+## Pick blockchains

-Blockchains differ mainly in **speed**, **usage** (active users, tokens, liquidity) and **security**.
+Blockchains primarily vary in terms of **speed**, **usage** (including active users, tokens, and liquidity), and **security**.
-Please do your own research and pick at least one blockchain in order to set up DePay for receiving payments.
+We encourage you to conduct your own research and select at least one blockchain to configure DePay for payment reception.

 [Learn which blockchains are currently supported by DePay](/docs/payments/supported/blockchains)

-## Select Token(s)
+## Select tokens

-After you have decided which blockchains you want to receive payments on, you will need to select which tokens you are accepting as means of payment.
+Once you've chosen the blockchains for payment reception, you must specify the **tokens you wish to accept**.
-Your users will be able to pay with whatever tokens they have in their wallet, thanks to DePay's auto-conversion, and you will always receive the tokens you have selected/configured.
+With DePay's **auto-conversion**, your users can pay using any token they hold, ensuring you receive only the tokens you've pre-selected or configured.

 [Learn which tokens are currently supported by DePay](/docs/payments/supported/tokens)